 - Airlines, flight numbers, flight arrival and departure numbers, flight confirmation numbers

-- Hotels; arrival and departure dates; addresses, fax numbers, telephone numbers, and email addresses; confirmation numbers; deposits paid and balances due
+- Hotels; arrival and departure dates; addresses, telephone numbers, and email addresses; confirmation numbers; deposits paid and balances due

 - Other reservations: destination-to-destination travel arrangements, restaurant reservations, etc.